Thahmidul-Islam-Nafi/Project-Repo/README.md

 # Projects-Repo
-A repo for my projects
+A repository for my Electronics simulation and software (Mostly Machine Learning) projects.

-I am editing the README file.
-Adding some more details about the project.